: (John Williams) The spectacular

 synthetic bass effects to expand the music's dynamic reach.

-The second main theme for
+The second prominent theme for

 Black Sunday